-To determine the technical impact on the security and stability of the root DNS system to date, we have analyzed large amounts of historical and longitudinal measurement data, including RSSAC002, DNS-OARC's DITL (Day In The Life of the Internet) and RIPE Atlas measurement data sets.
+To determine the technical impact on the security and stability of the root DNS system to date, we have analyzed large amounts of historical Internet measurement data sets, including RSSAC002, DNS-OARC's Day In The Life of the Internet (DITL) and RIPE NCC's Atlas measurement to the root DNS system.

-Overall, our analysis shows that the root DNS system has been able to handle the increase in root server traffic during the period in which new gTLDs were delegated.
-We did not find any degradation of the stability or security of the root DNS system in this period that we could attribute to the new gTLDs.
+Overall, our analysis shows that the root DNS system has been able to absorb the increase in root server traffic during the period in which new gTLDs were delegated without problems.
+We did not find any measurable degradation of the stability or security of the root DNS system in the period until the writing of this report (February 2017) that we could attribute to the new gTLDs.